Andronovo

 of the Aryan invasion, the preceding movements of the tribes concerned,

-one serious about arguing the case for an Indian Homeland can afford
+No one serious about arguing the case for an Indian Homeland can

-to leave it unanswered.
-I have had it on my shelves for a few years,
+afford to leave it unanswered.
+I have had it on my shelves for a

-hoping to find time to thoroughly review it.
-Realistically, I still
+few years, hoping to find time to thoroughly review it.
+Realistically,

-haven’t found that time, and I have not yet co-operated with an
+I still haven’t found that time, and I have not yet co-operated

 The

-of Andronovo, and starts with a detailed explanation about the archaeological
+chronology of Andronovo, and starts with a detailed explanation

-method and the rules for ethnographic reconstruction.
-Then follows an
+about the archaeological method and the rules for ethnographic reconstruction.

-important and archaeologically easily accessible are funeral practices:
+she studies.
+Culturally important and archaeologically easily accessible

 And

-convinced of the Aryan invasion, she furnishes data that are compatible
+though convinced of the Aryan invasion, she furnishes data that

-with, or even point to, an opposite Bactria-to-Urals migration.
-In this
+are compatible with, or even point to, an opposite Bactria-to-Urals

 An